Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## addBezierCubic() {: #infinity.ui.addBezierCubic_function .doc-function}

-This function draws a cubic Bezier curve on the UI using specified control points and styling.
+Draws a cubic Bezier curve on the UI using specified control points and styling.

 Signature:
 ```